lukefleed/bachelor-thesis/experiments/py-prototype/README.md

 ### Compression

 Both the ids in the levels and the values in the out sets are increasing integers, so we can use Elias-Fano.
 We can use the same steps discussed before to compress the offset list.

+## Extra

+- I will need metrics about time efficiency and space occupance in order to compare the two methods and choose the best one.
+- I will need something very general to compress the list of integers with Elias Fano and build above it the RRR data structure.